Bendycar/Demultiplex/Pseudocode.md

     if file is empty:
         break
     opens all 4 files concurrently
+    reads 4 lines from each file
+    append_indices function
-    reads 4 lines from each file, appends indices to headers, appends all lines to one list for each file
+    appends all lines to one list for each file

-    if either index not in set of indices: write biological reads to appropriate unknown file increment counter in unknown dictionary
+    if index 1 or reverse complement index 2 (obtained from dictionary) not in set of indices: write biological reads to unknown file (file name = "unknown") increment counter in unknown dictionary
-    elif either average qscore of index files below threshold: write biological reads to appropriate unknown file increment counter in unknown dictionary
+    elif either average qscore of index files below threshold: write biological reads to unknown file
+        increment counter in unknown dictionary
-    elif reverse complement of index 2 is not equal to index 1: write biological reads to appropriate hopped file increment counter in hopped dictionary with key as the two indices or adds index pair if not in dictionary
+    elif reverse complement of index 2 is not equal to index 1: write biological reads to appropriate hopped file (file name = {index}_hopped) increment counter in hopped dictionary with key as the two indices or adds index pair if not in dictionary elif reverse complement of index 2 == index 1: write to appropriate index file (file name = {index}_matched) increment counter in matched dictionary with key as the two indices or adds index pair if not in dictionary
     else:
-        write to appropriate index file
-        increment counter in matched dictionary with key as the two indices or adds index pair if not in dictionary
+        Nothing should be in here, something has gone horribly wrong.
+Write all records to error file.
     ```